-11.1 This MOU shall continue for an indefinite period beginning on \\\\\\ and can be adjusted or terminated without violation of the agreement.

-11.2 This MOU may be renewed for further terms as the parties may agree to in writing.
-Should the Parties fail to reach an agreement as to the terms of renewal, including funding, then this MOU shall expire.

-11.3 Any Party may terminate this MOU provided that 60 days written notice is delivered to the other parties in accordance with this MOU.
-Notwithstanding the foregoing, this MOU may be terminated with immediate effect in the event of a breach by any Party upon the breach of the other Party of their obligations as set out in this MOU.
-The nature of the breach must be disclosed at this time.

-Authorized Agents of the Halton Police Board
+11.1 This MOU shall continue for an indefinite period beginning on or terminated without violation of the agreement. and can be adjusted 11.2 This MOU may be renewed for further terms as the parties may agree to in writing. to reach an agreement as to the terms of renewal, including funding, then this MOU shall 11.3 Any Party may terminate this MOU provided that 60 days written notice is delivered accordance with this MOU.
+Notwithstanding the foregoing, this MOU may be terminated effect in the event of a breach by any Party upon the breach of the other Party of their oblithis MOU.
+The nature of the breach must be disclosed at this time. d with immediate Authorized Agents of the Halton Police Board